Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 It says whizzing match.

-I'll use that whizzing match at at CBS.
+I'll use that whizzing match at CBS.

-When newly promoted CBS News president Sean McManus gets around to chatting with Dan Rather about the fallout from his Bush National Guard story, we hope he uses more tact than Mike Wallace.
+When newly promoted CBS News President Sean McManus gets around to chatting with Dan Rather about the fallout from his Bush National Guard story, we hope he uses more tact than Mike Wallace.

-According to sources inside the network, Wallace recently got into a shouting match with Rather after telling the disgraced journalist he should have quit over Memo Gate while the two men were standing side by side at a urinal.
+According to sources inside the network, Wallace recently got into a shouting match with Rather after telling the disgraced journalist he should acquit over MemoGate while the two men were standing side by side at a urinal.

-The argument erupted at a men's room at CBS headquarters in New York, we hear, after Wallace sidled up to his whizzing 60 minutes colleague of three decades and told him he had just confided to Katie Courick in a Today Show interview scheduled to air this morning that he thought Rather should have resigned when his underlings were canned for basing the National Guard story on what turned out to be phony documents.
+The argument erupted at a men's room at CBS headquarters in New York, we hear, after Wallace sidled up to his whizzing 60 Minutes colleague of three decades and told him he had just confided to Katie Couric in a Today Show interview scheduled to air this morning that he thought Rather should have resigned when his underlings were canned for basing the National Guard story on what turned out to be phony documents.

 There proceeded a 20-minute shouting match in a bathroom between Rather and Mike Wallace.

-Reached for comment, Wallace confirmed a discussion had taken place.
+Wallace confirmed a discussion had taken place.

 That's funny.

-That that's that's almost as funny.
+That's almost as funny.

-You know, this invariably happens.
+This invariably happens.

-You know, and you just you just you can't do that.
+You know, and you just, you just, you can't do that.

-I mean, here's Lene in Philadelphia.
+I mean, here's Lane in Philadelphia.

-Hi, Lene.
+Hi, Lane.

 Welcome to the EIB Network.